uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the Building Type map page with Sonoma County and Alameda County selected with the aggregate option open.
 A tooltip for 2017 for all selected geographies is populated.]({{ "/assets/images/tutorial/tutorial-bld-aggregate-tooltip.png" | relative_url }})

 * NOTE: When viewing consumption as a statistic (*median, median per sq. ft., per capita*) in the aggregation state for multiple geographies, the graph values will display the median of the monthly statistical value (i.e. median of monthly per capita values).
-This happens because the statistical values are precomputed in the backend of the database.
+This happens because the statistical values are precomputed in the confidential backend of the database.

 #### **How do I interpret masking in the graph?**